clivewatts/takeout_downloader_script/README.md

 - **Auto-Retry** - On auth failure, prompts for new cURL and resumes
 - **Resume Support** - Tracks file sizes to detect incomplete downloads
 - **Simple** - Just paste your cURL command and go
+- **PowerShell Support** - Works with both bash cURL and PowerShell Invoke-WebRequest

 ## Quick Start